iturner72/book-notes/the_network_state.md

 ### God, State, Network

-* 71?
-Many progressive atheists are by no means astatists; they worship the State as if it were God.
+* 73 Many progressive atheists are by no means astatists; they worship the State as if it were God.
 And many libertarian atheists may not believe in either God *or* the State, but they do believe in the Network - whether that be their social network or their cryptocurrency.
+* 74 The full global displacement of God by the State (something already clearly underway in France since 1789) led to the giant wars of the 20th century, Democratic Capitalism vs Nazism vs Communism.
+These new faiths replaced g-o-d with g-o-v, faiths which centered the State over God as the most powerful force on earth.
+* 75 Put another way, what's the most powerful force on earth?
+In the 1800s, God.
+In the 1900s, the US military.
+And by the mid-2000s, encryption.
+Because as Assange put it, no amount of violence can solve certain kinds of math problems.
+So it doesn't matter how many nuclear weapons you have; if property or information is secured by cryptography, the state can't seize it without getting the solution to an equation.
+* 76 It's about using encryption and crypto to protect freedom of speech, freedom of association, freedom of contract, prevention from discrimination *and* cancellation via pseudonymity, individual privacy, and truly equal protection under rule-of-code--even as the State's paper-based guarantees of the same become ever more hollow.
+*